twitch-js/twitch-js/README.md

 ### Module bundler (CJS/ESM)

-If you are using a module bundler, such [Webpack](https://webpack.js.org/), [Browserify](http://browserify.org/), or a in a Node environment:
+If you are using a module bundler, such as [Webpack](https://webpack.js.org/), [Browserify](http://browserify.org/), or a in a Node environment:

 1. Add TwitchJS to your project: